aleena-jose/bharatsim-tutorial/source/inputoutput.rst

   Header1,Header2,Header3
   row0,row0,row0

-.. hint:: In case you want your outputs generated *after* the simulation is completed, you can place the above 4 lines of code inside ``simulation.onCompleteSimulation``.
+.. tip:: In case you want your outputs generated *after* the simulation is completed, you can place the above 4 lines of code inside ``simulation.onCompleteSimulation``.

 Output at every time step
 ^^^^^^^^^^^^^^^^^^^^^^^^^